schuchert/wikispaces/pages/ruby/ruby.tutorials.tdd.UsingTddToDevelopABasicAlgorithm.md

 {% endhighlight %}

 Congratulations, you've made it through a complete TDD cycle.
 Now is a great time to commit this work in to a repository before moving on.
-## Check In
+### Check In
 A great time to check in is anytime your tests are passing.
 So after you've written a new unit test and got it to pass, check in your work.
 Why?
 * If you mess up, you can use the revision tool to compare what you have with what was already checked in to better pinpoint the problem.
 * If you subsequently mess up, you can revert back using the tool
 * Other people can see your work sooner (that can be scary, but since you're writing unit tests now, you're already a leg up on the average bear)

 This tutorial briefly demonstrated [git](http://git.or.cz/).
-I //**strongly**// encourage you to use some revision control tool throughout.
+I **strongly** encourage you to use some revision control tool throughout.
 This goes back to learning by doing.
 Thinking about doing this will not activate your brain in the same way doing it will.
 If you want more details on using git, read [the git tutorial](http://www.kernel.org/pub/software/scm/git/docs/gittutorial.html).

 * Add this directory into a revision control system and make sure it is checked in:
 {% highlight terminal %}